frptools/collectable/readme.md

 ## Available Data Structures

-- [ **[List](/packages/list#collectablejs-immutable-list)** ] A persistent vector structure based on a modified [RRB Tree](https://infoscience.epfl.ch/record/169879/files/RMTrees.pdf) implementation, with very fast concatenation, insertion and deletion of ranges of values, etc. Most features are much faster than Immutable.js, some by one or more orders of magnitude.
+- [ **[List](/packages/list#collectablejs-immutable-list)** ] A persistent vector structure based on a modified [RRB Tree](https://infoscience.epfl.ch/record/169879/files/RMTrees.pdf) implementation, with very fast concatenation, insertion and deletion of ranges of values, etc.
 - [ **[Map](/packages/map#collectablejs-immutable-map)** ] A Clojure-style hash-array-mapped trie, adapted by [TylorS](https://github.com/TylorS) from [Matt Bierner's HAMT](https://github.com/mattbierner/hamt_plus) implementation.
   *Note: stopgap ES6 Map-backed implementation currently in place, to be replaced shortly.*
 - [ **[Set](/packages/set#collectablejs-immutable-set)** ] A persistent set implementation, backed by our own immutable map structure.
   *Note: stopgap ES6 Set-backed implementation currently in place, to be replaced shortly.*
+- [ **[Red Black Tree](/packages/red-black-tree#immutable-red-black-tree)** ] A persistent red/black tree structure, typically intended to be used as a backing structure for other data structures.
 - [More to come...](/wiki)

 Want to help out?
 See [the guide for contributors](CONTRIBUTING.md).